Making Postman 60% faster

 The trigger

-He sent a mail to the entire company: stop what you're doing, fix this.
+He sent a mail to the entire company: "Performance is everyone's responsibility.
+We need to fix this asap."

 Idea 1: don't let the CPU sit idle